CDTFA Audit vs. IRS Audit – What’s the Difference?

 - Enforce personal liability if you’re the owner or officer

-IRS collections can be aggressive, but CDTFA is often faster — and more disruptive to daily operations.
+IRS collections can also be aggressive, but CDTFA’s process is often faster and more disruptive to daily operations.
+In some cases, success comes down to negotiating a CDTFA audit balance before collections actions hit your business.

 4. The Record Requirements Are Different